joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 ON table_name (column_name)
 ```

-For our exmaple, the command would be
+For our example, the command would be

 ```sql
 CREATE INDEX people_first_indx